TommasoTarchi/enc_chain/README.md

 procedure:

-1. Create an empty directory inside `data/` to store initial, final and intermediate datasets
+1. Create an empty directory inside `data/` to store initial, final and intermediate datasets, with related distributions
-2. Create an empty directory inside `data/` to store distributions related to initial, final and intermediate datasets
-3. Inside the directory created at point 1., create an initial dataset called `original_dset-ubyte.gz` using the `gen_dset.py` script (set the desired parameters by using the script's command line arguments)
+2. Inside the directory created at point 1., create an initial dataset called `original_dset-ubyte.gz` using the `gen_dataset.py` script (set the desired parameters by using the script's command line arguments)
-4. Run the chain using `make_chain.py`, setting the desired command line arguments (**notice** that the arguments passed to this script must be coherent to the ones used to generate the dataset at step 3., and that the path to the directory to store datasets must be passed from command line as well)
+3. Run the chain using `make_chain.py`, setting the desired command line arguments (**notice** that the arguments passed to this script must be coherent to the ones used to generate the dataset at step 3., and that the path to the directory to store datasets must be passed from command line as well)
-5. For all datasets produced by the chain (saved in the directory created at point 1.), compute the related distribution of turned on pixels using `comp_distribution.py`, remembering to pass as command line arguments both the path to dataset and the path to where the distribution's plot has to be stored.
+4. For all datasets produced by the chain (saved in the directory created at point 1.), compute the related distribution of turned on pixels using `comp_distribution.py`, remembering to pass as command line arguments both the path to dataset and the path to where you want the related distribution's plot to be stored.